MicrosoftDocs/win32/desktop-src/SecMgmt/about-management.md

 ---
-Description: The following sections provide information about security management.SectionDescriptionLSA PolicyMaintains information about all aspects of local security on a system. ms.assetid: f73e0780-92e0-4c48-bd40-a961ee47fbf9
+description: The following sections provide information about security management.SectionDescriptionLSA PolicyMaintains information about all aspects of local security on a system. ms.assetid: f73e0780-92e0-4c48-bd40-a961ee47fbf9
 title: About Security Management ms.topic: article